-[Fax Controller Unit]
+[Fax Controller Unit (FCU)]

 The Fax Controller Unit is a unit that has a modem function and sends or receives fax data to and from other fax devices with G3 standard when connected to a telephone line.
-FCU is the identifier of the Fax Unit among the components that constitute the TOE.

 [Controller Board]

 The Controller Board is a device that contains Processors, RAM, NVRAM, Ic Key and FlashROM.
 The following describes the components of the Controller Board: